September Artist – Lana Del Rey (Part 1)

 Before I start diving into the discography for the artists I’ve chosen I want to give a rundown of the impression I get of their music and their work.
 This may or may not be accurate.
 The point of this isn’t for me to tell you, “this is definitely what this artist’s music is/will be like” but for me to see if these impressions are correct as I go along.
 They may or may not be.

 There are some artists that definitely use their own personal experiences to inform their music, and there’s nothing wrong with that.
-Kate Bush was the first music artist I really got into where I often realized, “oh this song isn’t about her or her personal life experience.”
-I realized that music doesn’t have to be a reflection of an artist’s life or viewpoint.
-Music and songs can be a more abstract.
-Before I just always felt that a song was either some personal diary entry where the artist shares their feelings about a particular topic, or some impersonal and generic song about partying or dancing or something like that.
-I should clarify; I’m not saying Kate Bush was the first/only artist to do this, but she’s the first artist I discovered who did this where this really clicked in my brain that “music does not necessarily equal a personal diary of life experiences.”
+Kate Bush was the first music artist that I really got into where I realized, “oh this song isn’t about her or her personal life experience.”
+I learned that music doesn’t have to be a reflection of an artist’s life or viewpoint.
+Music and songs can be more abstract.
+Before getting into Kate Bush I always thoughts a song was either some personal diary entry where the artist shares their feelings about a particular topic, or some impersonal and generic song about partying or dancing.
+I should clarify; I’m not saying Kate Bush was the first/only artist to do this, but she’s the first artist where this really clicked in my brain that, “music does not necessarily equal a personal diary of life experiences.”

 From the songs of Lana Del Rey’s I’ve heard I don’t think of them as, “wow this is definitely a personal experience she’s had and now she’s catharting out this song because all songwriters have to write from personal experience.”
 I’m sure there are more personal songs she has, but it doesn’t seem like this is her entire identity.
 It’s kind of like reading a book of fiction and realizing the story isn’t actually something that has happened to the author.